crazyants/custom-auth-site/docs/overview.md

 # kCura Relativity Authentication Bridge

 The kCura Relativity Authentication Bridge allows you to determine how users authenticate to Relativity.
-This is typically needed when you already have a custom authentication solution for your users or have some other custom authentication requirement that is beyong what Relativity supports.
+This is typically needed when you already have a custom authentication solution for your users or have some other custom authentication requirement that is beyond what Relativity supports.

 ## Overview